Hexagon TBI Purple

 On the top panel of Figure 2, a dense and well-ordered microvasculature can be seen in a control animal with a sham (fake) TBI.
 In animals injured with 2 atmospheres (middle panels) and 3 atmospheres (bottom panels) of pressure, depletion of the microvasculature is readily apparent at 24 hours post-injury injury.
 Upon recovery at 14 days the microvascular has been reestablished but it is less dense and more disordered than in the control animals.
 There is a significant depletion of the microvasculature at 24 hours post-injury and the relatively disordered re-growth of the microvasculature at 14 days post-injury.

 From the above results, it could be anticipated that neurons would most likely be under-perfused in those areas of recovery which display a disordered microvasculature.
-This condition has been termed traumatic cerebral vascular injury and is thought to not only underlie the many deficits seen in TBI, but also in its chronic form, to actively participate in the pathogenesis of neurogenerative diseases including Alzheimer’s disease, Parkinson’s disease and chronic traumatic encephalopathy.
+This condition has been termed traumatic cerebral vascular injury and is thought to not only underlie the many deficits seen in TBI, but also in its chronic form, to actively participate in the pathogenesis of neurogenerative diseases including Alzheimer’s disease and Parkinson’s disease.

 Conclusion

 Wund believes that FGF-1 can benefit patients with debilitating neurodegenerative diseases, including TBI and Major Depressive Disorder.
 These diseases are unmet medical needs and we firmly believe that there is a strong body of evidence indicating that these degenerative diseases have as a primary initiating cause, dysfunction in the brain’s microvasculature.
-Our thinking is reflected in Figure 8, where “vascular senescence” can also mean vascular dysfunction or vascular disorder.
 We believe that FGF-1, as a stimulator of angiogenesis in the microvasculature, could be given early in these brain disorders, to potentially prevent the downward spiral to neuron cell injury and death.
 Even if given later in the disease progression, we believe that FGF-1, with its ability to co-regulate both angiogenesis and neurogenesis, could also be of possible benefit in later stages of the disease process.

 Research Papers and additional reading: